H: Drive FAQ

 How do I access the H: drive?

-On a Mac computer, the H: drive is accessible from the Finder and should also appear as an option when saving/accessing files from with an application.
-For more information, please see How to access the new H: (Home) drive on a Macintosh Computer .
+On Parkland Mac computers, the H: drive is accessible from the Finder and should also appear as an option when saving/accessing files from with an application.
+Please note that it will not be named H: but rather, it will just show up as folder entitled with your username under favorites.
+For more information, please see How to Manually Access the H: Drive on a Macintosh Computer .

 What should I store on the H: drive?